museum4punkt0/Ping-APP-MIT/README.md

 #### Running on device
 * Open `ios/MeinObjekt.xcworkspace` file in XCode
-* Select device where you want run MOCA app
+* Select device where you want run app
 * Press on "Run" button